Email Deliverability for Cold Outreach: 5 Tricks to Get Past Spam Filters

 Trick 2: Authenticating Your Domain With SPF, DKIM, and DMARC

 Email authentication proves to inbox providers that you’re who you claim to be.
 Without authentication, your emails face automatic spam folder placement regardless of content quality.
 SPF (Sender Policy Framework) tells receiving servers which IP addresses are authorized to send emails from your domain.
-DKIM (DomainKeys Identified Mail) adds a cryptographic signature that verifies your emails were not modified in transit.
+DKIM (DomainKeys Identified Mail) adds a cryptographic signature that verifies your emails weren’t modified in transit.
 DMARC (Domain-based Message Authentication, Reporting, and Conformance) tells receiving servers what to do with emails that fail authentication and reports results back to you.
 Research from Agari indicates that properly authenticated domains achieve 97% inbox delivery, compared to 73% for unauthenticated domains.
 Set up all three records before sending your first cold email.

 Trick 3: List Hygiene That Protects Your Sender Score